Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 \subsection{Post-optimization calculations}

-To rigorously attribute both cost and \ce{CO2} emissions to the production of the \ce{C8}–\ce{C16} kerosene fraction generated via the FT synthesis, a series of post-optimization calculations are employed.
+To rigorously attribute both cost and \ce{CO2} emissions to the production of the \ce{C8}–\ce{C16} kerosene fraction generated \emph{via} the FT synthesis, a series of post-optimization calculations are employed.
 These computations utilize the optimal decision variables obtained from the solved MIQCP problem.
-The rationale for performing these evaluations a posteriori lies in the fact that integrating them directly into the optimization model would substantially increase the degree of nonlinearity, thereby exacerbating the computational complexity.
+The rationale for performing these evaluations \emph{a posteriori} lies in the fact that integrating them directly into the optimization model would substantially increase the degree of nonlinearity, thereby exacerbating the computational complexity.

-The total annual \ce{CO2} emissions attributable to the production and combustion of the kerosene fraction are quantified via the following relationship:
+The total annual \ce{CO2} emissions attributable to the production and combustion of the kerosene fraction are quantified \emph{via} the following relationship:

 where emissions are allocated based on the energy-equivalent economic value of the kerosene fraction.
 This value is represented by the ratio of the specific energy content of the kerosene fraction, $\delta^{\mathrm{kerosene}}$, to the total specific energy content of all hydrocarbons produced by the FT process, $\delta^{\mathrm{HC}}$.
-These specific energy values are computed as weighted sums based on the mass fractions and specific lower heating values ($\delta_{\alpha}$) of the individual hydrocarbon components
+Incorporating constraint \autoref{EQ: 49} into the original optimization problem would cause this quotient in particular to significantly increase the degree of nonlinearity, yielding an MINLP instead of MIQCP and rendering optimization more challenging.
+The specific energy values are computed as weighted sums based on the mass fractions and specific lower heating values ($\delta_{\alpha}$) of the individual hydrocarbon components

-Combustion-related \ce{CO2} emissions are accounted for via the term $\lambda^{\mathrm{kerosene}}$, which reflects the specific \ce{CO2} emissions per kilogram of kerosene combusted and is defined as:
+Combustion-related \ce{CO2} emissions are accounted for \emph{via} the term $\lambda^{\mathrm{kerosene}}$, which reflects the specific \ce{CO2} emissions per kilogram of kerosene combusted and is defined as:

 assuming complete oxidation of the hydrocarbon constituents.
 Additionally, unconverted and purged \ce{CO} from the second outlet port of the FT reactor is proportionally assigned to the kerosene product stream under the conservative assumption of complete atmospheric oxidation to \ce{CO2}.